Integrations

 Use JSON path points and map:

-• Time field: timestamp
+• Time field: timeSec (Unix seconds, recommended) or timestamp (ISO)

 • Latency series: latencyMs